ICTU/zap2docker-auth-weekly/README.md

 auth.submit_field         The HTML name or id attribute of the submit field auth.first_submit_field   The HTML name or id attribute of the first submit field (in case of username -> next page -> password -> submit) auth.exclude              Comma separated list of excluded URL's.
-Default: (logout|uitloggen|afmelden)
+Default: (logout|uitloggen|afmelden) auth.include              Comma separated list of included URL's.
+The target URL is always included by default
 ```

 # Limitations